The British market 2 years after Brexit - how to sell on Amazon.co.uk?

 What does the British e-commerce market look like in 2022?

-Fig. 1 Growth of turnover in the e-commerce sector from 2015 to 2021
+Fig. 1 Growth in e-commerce turnover from 2015 to 2021

 Source: E-commerce revenue in the United Kingdom (UK) from 2015 to 2021, https://www.statista.com/statistics/282162/e-commerce-annual-sales-in-the-united-kingdom-uk/

-The fashion category is the most developed.
-As a result, there is fierce competition in the fashion industry.
+The fashion category is the most developed there.
+Consequently, there is immense competition in the fashion industry.
 The market leader is Amazon.
 In 2021, sales on amazon.co.uk reached $17.078 billion.
 The second major player, Tesco, recorded a turnover of $7.654 billion.
-Amazon's competitors, particularly supermarkets, have long offered fast home delivery services.
-As a result, the American giant decided to deliver food to Prime customers at no additional charge.
-Over a year ago, it partnered with Deliveroo, allowing customers to order groceries and meals with free delivery.

 What product categories do the British prefer to buy?

-The e-commerce market in the United Kingdom has enormous potential.
+The e-commerce market in the United Kingdom has great potential.
 British customers are affluent and have high expectations regarding quality.
-As many as 93% of them shop online regardless of age, gender, education, or place of residence.
-Thus, the marketplaces operating in the Islands are the most developed and competitive platforms in Europe.
-The most preferred product categories among the British are:
+A whopping 93% of them shop online regardless of age, gender, education, or place of residence.

-Fashion - 30%
+• Fashion – 30%

-Toys, hobby products, and DIY - 19%
+• Toys, Hobbies and DIY – 19%

-Electronics and media - 19%
+• Electronics and Media – 19%

-Food and cosmetics - 17%
+• Food and Cosmetics – 17%

-Furniture and accessories - 15%.
+• Furniture and Accessories – 15%

 Fig. 2 The most popular product categories in 2022